Local dimension spectrum for dominated planar self-affine sets: Differentiability of the Pressure

-\begin{proof} Although the proof is a simple modification of \cite[Lemma 2.1]{KaenmakiVilppolainen2010}, we present the full details for the convenience of the reader.
+\begin{proof} Although the proof is a straightforward modification of \cite[Lemma 2.1]{KaenmakiVilppolainen2010}, we include the details for the convenience of the reader.
 We prove the claims only for $s \in [0,2)$; the case $s \ge 2$ is left to the reader.
 Let $p,q \in \R$ and $s,t \in [0,2)$.
-Writing
+Write